Skip to content

 Filing taxes online, by mail, or through a tax preparer

-Use software such as HoneyBook to keep good records of your self-employment income and expenses to make your DIY taxes easier.
-With your records, you can file your federal return using one of several methods.
+Using tools like HoneyBook will help you keep thorough records of your self-employment income and expenses to make your DIY taxes easier.
+With your records, you can then file your federal return using one of three methods: online, by mail, or with a tax preparer:

 Filing taxes online